ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Related Work

+\one{ Additionally, KV caching mechanisms for LLMs are cost-effective by reusing shared prefixes, which is common in multi-turn dialogues or specific context comprehension ~\cite{zheng2024sglang,feng2024adakv}.
+However, our workload requires traversing an enormous and diverse set of documents.
+Since these documents are distinct and lack significant shared prefixes, the overall cache reuse is negligible.
+Besides, extending the KV cache to cover the entire document collection would incur prohibitive memory overhead, rendering this approach infeasible for our use case.}

-At the higher system level, to accelerate the ML-powered queries, recent works demonstrate the emergence of the proxy-cascades workflow.
-In this paradigm, a lightweight proxy model rapidly filters out easy entities before sending to a powerful, expensive model.
-For instance, Probabilistic Predicates (PPs)~\cite{lu2018accelerating, yang2022optimizing} employed simple classifiers or density estimators as pre-filtering proxies.
-Similarly, \textsc{NoScope}~\cite{kang2017noscope} built a cascade system to accelerate object detection in video databases.
-More recently, with the advent of LLMs, systems like \textsc{FrugalGPT}~\cite{chen2023frugalgptuselargelanguage} and \textsc{Palimpzest}~\cite{liu2024declarative} have adapted the design of using smaller LLMs as proxies for more powerful ones.
-However, these approaches often show limited performances in the face of ad-hoc queries.
-Specifically, PP-based proxies and \textsc{NoScope} lack generalizability to new workload patterns, demanding costly re-training the proxies.
-LLM-centric solutions still depend on the capability of costly, moderate-scale LLM proxies.
-Our work addresses these limitations by exploring a more generalizable, lightweight, and automated solution for semantic queries, advancing reliable acceleration.
+At the higher system level, some recent works adopt the proxy-cascades workflow.
+In this paradigm, a lightweight proxy model rapidly filters out easy entities before sending them to a powerful, expensive model.
+For instance, Probabilistic Predicates (PPs)~\cite{lu2018accelerating, yang2022optimizing} employed simple classifiers as pre-filtering proxies, and \textsc{NoScope}~\cite{kang2017noscope} built a cascade video databases to accelerate object detection.
+However, these approaches lack generalizability to new workload patterns, requiring labor-intensive manual adaptation.
+More recently, systems such as \textsc{FrugalGPT}~\cite{chen2023frugalgptuselargelanguage} and \textsc{Palimpzest}~\cite{liu2024declarative} use smaller LLMs as proxies for more powerful ones (e.g, GPT-4o).
+But these solutions still depend on the moderate-scale LLM proxies, remaining expensive. \one{Furthermore, given the ad hoc and diverse workload, directly fine-tuning small LLMs (e.g., 7B-parameter models) as the oracle is infeasible, due to the substantial computational overhead of online training~\cite{vm2024finetune-cost}.} Our work addresses these limitations by exploring a more generalizable, lightweight, and automated solution for semantic queries.